At Buddy Break…

-Buddies are friends of VIPs.
-No previous experience with VIP kids is necessary to be a Buddy, just a loving heart, open arms, and a willingness to learn.
-Screened volunteer Buddies are paired one-to-one with a VIP kid.
+Buddies are friends to VIP kids.
+Volunteer Buddies are trained to love and care for VIPs at Buddy Break.
+No previous experience is necessary.
+We only ask that you bring a loving heart, open arms, and a willingness to learn.
+Screened volunteer Buddies are paired one-to-one with VIP kids.
 Buddies must be at least 14 years of age, complete a two-hour Buddy Training 101 program, and agree to have a background check run.
-Doctors, nurses, therapists, and special education teachers are invited to participate.
+Doctors, nurses, therapists, and special education teachers can be especially helpful Buddies!

 Why is there a need for Buddy Break?

 The weight and stress of finding proper doctors, teachers, and financial resources for a VIP child’s care can be overwhelming.
 Those responsibilities, as well as the never-ending demands for daily care-giving, are squeezed into days already filled with the usual routine of caring for a household, siblings, and self.
 Opportunities for caregivers to take time for themselves, run errands, or plan special one-on-one outings with children or a spouse are rare yet desperately needed to survive.
 Buddy Break provides a safe place for VIPs and their siblings to have fun and establish meaningful friendships with other kids and adults while their caregivers get a break.

 Oftentimes, kids with disabilities and their families are missed by today’s society.
 Most people don’t realize:

 - One out of ten kids under the age of 14 has some type of special need.

 - Mental health treatment for stress is two to three times higher for parents of children with special health needs versus that reported by parents of children who are well.